Venous Disease – Looking after your legs

 Early on, you might notice:

-• Tired, aching legs – Legs feel sore and heavy as blood stretches the veins in the legs.
+• Tired, aching legs – sore and heavy as blood stretches the veins in the legs.

-• Spider veins – Tiny blood vessels which have stretched to become visible.
+• Spider veins – tiny blood vessels which have become visible.

 Later on, you may develop: